NicGodfrey/Rules-As-Code_Banking-Compliance/README.md

 # Digitising Chapter III of the NCCP Act 2009 (Cth)

-This repository attempts to convert selected provisions of the [National Consumer Credit Protection Act 2009 (Cth)](https://www.legislation.gov.au/Details/C2020C00215) ("the Act") as in force at 23 June 2020.
+This repository attempts to convert selected provisions of the [*National Consumer Credit Protection Act 2009* (Cth)](https://www.legislation.gov.au/Details/C2020C00215) ("the Act") as in force at 23 June 2020.

+## Disclaimer
+This application is designed to be used for academic & testing purposes only.
+It has not been designed by legal experts, and the information generated should not be relied upon in any way.

 ## Quick Installation (Run as an executable)